-Louisville Nursing Home Abuse Attorney Seth Gladstein Can Help You Find Justice
+Louisville Nursing Home Physical Abuse Attorney Seth Gladstein Can Help You Find Justice

 There are very few things more disgraceful and disgusting than purposefully physically harming an elderly person.
 Yet elder physical abuse is shockingly common in Kentucky nursing homes and in adult care facilities across the nation.
 Here are two nursing home abuse statistics that reveal just how prevalent and serious the issue is:

-- Over half of all nursing home staff members admit to abusing a resident at least once within the prior year.
+- Over half of all elder home staff members admit to abusing a resident at least once within the prior year.

 - In one survey, 17 percent of certified nursing assistants (CNAs) working in nursing homes admitted to pushing, shoving, or grabbing a resident.